-Being a HR professional in a busy tech or professional services company can be really challenging.
-Having been there in the past and doing it in the present, I know the challenges first hand.
+Being an HR professional in a busy tech or professional services company can be really challenging.
+Having been there in the past and doing it in the present, I know the challenges first-hand.

 Some HR professionals accept this direction from their management colleagues and feel that their job is to be in service (and I use the term ‘in service’ on purpose) to the managers.
 If so, they are doing a disservice to themselves, their company and the HR profession.

 Let’s face it, most growing tech and professional services companies see HR as a cost or in some cases, they see it as a necessary evil.
 But our job as HR business professionals is to prove them otherwise!